Danishmahajan/Mobile-price-prediction-training/README.md

 <hr>

 ### The Following Keysteps that are performed in my created model:
-> The DataSet used is model was :
+> The DataSet used is model was :https://www.kaggle.com/c/mobile-price-prediction/data?select=train_data.csv <br>
 > Exploratry Data Analysis<br>
 > Data visualisation<br>
 > Feature  selection<br>